Fronza Woods: Biography

-Born in Detroit just before the earnest start of the automobile industry’s boom, Woods’ credits both the city’s vibrant cultural life and her mother’s love of film and dance as early artistic influences.
-Growing up towards the tail end of ‘the golden age of radio, Woods’remembers sitting under the radio with her siblings listening to the likes of The Jack Benny Program, Burns and Allen, The Life of Riley, Amos ’n’ Andy, The Shadow, Fibber McGee and Molly, Beulah, The Great Gildersleeve, The Lone Ranger.
-Of this, she claims growing up, she honed her skills of imagining the characters she wasn’t seeing.
-That ethos of portraitive, reciprocal representation comes through in her two shorts Killing Time (1979) and Fannie’s Film (1981), both of which foreground the rich interior lives of their main characters as much as they highlight a preoccupation with their visibility to the outside world.
+Woods was born in Detroit, just before the start of the automobile industry's boom.
+Woods grew up towards the end of the Golden Age of Radio, and listened with her siblings to programs like The Jack Benny Program, Burns and Allen, The Life of Riley, Amos 'n' Andy, The Shadow, Fibber McGee and Molly, Beulah, The Great Gildersleeve, and The Lone Ranger.
+That ethos of portraitive, reciprocal representation comes through in her two shorts Killing Time (1979) and Fannie's Film (1981).
 She attended Wayne State University in Detroit, Michigan and graduated with a BA in Mass Communications and Russian.

-She began her career as a junior copywriter at a small Detroit advertising agency.
+Woods began her career as a junior copywriter at a small Detroit advertising agency.
 In 1967, she relocated to New York City where she started working in television at ABC as a production assistant in the documentary unit.
 She also taught Pilates for a number of years at the Robert Fitzgerald Studio in Manhattan.

-Woods directed, wrote, and produced independent films, most notably Killing Time and Fannie's Film.
-Before making her own films, Woods worked on shorts at the Women's Interart Center in Hell's Kitchen with the support of Ellen Hovde and Muffie Meyer.
-She also worked as a guest filmmaker in the Lincoln Center Film Society's "Artist in the Schools program."
-Fronza reflected on the start of her film career: "Almost nothing I’ve done in my life has really been by choice.
+Before making her own films, Woods worked on shorts at the Women's Interart Center in Hell's Kitchen, with the support of Ellen Hovde and Muffie Meyer.
+She also worked as a guest filmmaker in the Film Society of Lincoln Center's "Artist in the Schools program."
+Fronza reflected on the start of her film career: "Almost nothing I've done in my life has really been by choice.
 I went into advertising because I was offered a job, I went into television because I was offered a job.
 The first time I chose something, it was movies."

-In addition to making her own films, Woods was an assistant sound engineer for John Sayles's film The Brother From Another Planet.
+In addition to making her own films, Woods was an assistant sound engineer for the John Sayles-directed film The Brother from Another Planet.
 She was also involved as a cast member in the 1985 film, The Man Who Envied Women.
 Of her role in the film industry, Woods said "I think the male-female divisions are more defining".
 Woods said that she was influenced by people as diverse as Bill Moyers, Malcolm X, Georgia O'Keeffe and others.

-Woods attended NYU film school until she left to became a teacher.
-She moved to Milwaukee where she taught filmmaking at the University of Milwaukee.
+Woods attended NYU film school until she left to become a teacher.
+She moved to Milwaukee where she taught filmmaking at the University of Wisconsin-Milwaukee.
 After meeting her husband she immigrated to France in 1987.